 This theory has been my direct reference point.
 Very early I observed that it provides only an incomplete rational dynamics of belief and sought to improve it.
-The result was ranking theory, which I conceived of in 1982, which is now the content of my book, and which indeed delivers a full rational dynamics of belief.
-So, I would like to see ranking theory as the present culmination point of the development alluded to.
-I certainly cannot claim to have returned to the complexities of theory change, of the evolution and revolution of scientific theories, also because there are more problems involved than those of belief change; e.g., the problem of conceptual change.
-Still, the book says enough, I think, to suggest that those complexities are not out of reach.
+The result was ranking theory, which I conceived of in 1982, which was first published in [21] and which is fully developed in [1].
+It indeed delivers a full rational dynamics of belief.
+So, I would like to see ranking theory as the present culmination point of the development alluded to1.
+I certainly cannot claim to have returned to the complexities of theory change, of the evolution and revolution of scientific theories, also because there are more problems involved than those of belief change, the problem of conceptual change, for instance.
+Still, [1] indicates sufficiently, I think, that those complexities may not be out of reach.
 In any case, the fact that ranking theory provides a full rational dynamics of belief makes it suitable for studying the limiting behavior of that dynamics and thus for substantiating the pragmatic theory of truth.

 How does it do so?
 In order to explain this I have to explain the basics of the dynamics of belief.
-Of course, this is technical stuff in the end, but I think I can explain the beginnings in ordinary terms.
-The fundamental point is this: We receive and accept reasons, through perception, through asking, listening and reading, and rationally we change our beliefs in response, and only in response, to receiving reasons.
-No belief change without reasons!
+Of course, this is technical stuff in the end, but I can explain the beginnings in ordinary terms.
+The fundamental point is this: We receive and accept reasons, through perception, through asking, listening and reading, and we rationally change our beliefs in response, and only in response, to receiving reasons.
+No rational belief change without reasons!

 So much seems to go without saying.
 However, it merely defers the topic of rational belief change to saying what reasons are.
-And here we sink into another morass.
+Here we sink into another morass.
 This is the crucial battlefield of inductive skepticism.
 Many brave philosophers have fought sacrificially to say what good reasons are and to overcome inductive skepticism.
 With little success, I find; inductive skepticism is a hydra with many heads.

-As a good Human I propose to simply yield to inductive skepticism; we will see that there are ways to erode it from inside.
+As a good Humean I propose to simply yield to inductive skepticism; we will see that there are ways to erode it from inside2.
 Yielding to it means making the notion of a reason entirely subject-relative.
 Whether or not the assumption or proposition A is, or would be, a reason for me for the assumption or proposition B is measured by my subjective epistemic state.
-To be more precise: A is for me a reason for B if and only if in my view A supports B, if A speaks in favor of B, if A makes B more credible to me, that is, if B is more credible to me given A than given non-A. I call this the positive relevance notion of a reason.
+To be more precise: A is for me a reason for B if and only if A supports B or speaks in favor of B in my view, if A makes B more credible to me, that is, if B is more credible to me given A than given non-A. I call this the positive relevance notion of a reason.

 This explication requires several remarks.
 First, this notion of a reason presupposes that one can meaningfully speak of conditional degrees of belief.
 This is precisely what ranking theory delivers.
 It refers to beliefs.
 But, of course, beliefs can be more or less firm.
 So, it also refers to degrees of belief.
-And it does so in unconditional as well as conditional terms.
+And it does so in unconditional as well as conditional terms3.

-Secondly, reasons may thus come in various forms.
+Secondly, reasons may come in various forms.
 There are sufficient reasons and necessary reasons, and there are still other increases in degrees of belief.
 There is, moreover, negative relevance.
 A is a reason against B, just in case A is a reason in favor of non-B.